sachuverma/React-Basic-Projects/README.md

     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+    - useEffect
+  - *App* component renders feedbacks in card forms which can slide automatically or using array buttons
+  - feedback data is fetched from `data.js`

 <br />